JackSzwergold/Cheat-Sheets/content/macOS - Some GlobalPreferences Related Items.md

 Template: index
 ---

-## macOS - Some GlobalPreferences Related Items

-By Jack Szwergold

 ### Check a list of all user connected preference files.

 List all macOS user defaults preference files: